 1) Mathematics for Finance: An Introduction to Financial Engineering (Springer Undergraduate Mathematics Series)

 Mathematics for Finance is part of the Springer Undergraduate Mathematics Series and as such is a great introduction to the concepts of mathematical finance, from a more rigourous mathematical point of view.
 The level is geared towards a second or third year mathematics undergraduate.
 Proofs are included for results, as would be expected in a mathematics text, but the core quantitative finance results are retained.
-The book discusses both derivative pricing and briefly on modern portfolio theory, via the capital asset pricing model (CAPM).
-This book will make a great transitory text for the undergraduate pure mathematician who wishes to delve into the exciting world of mathematical finance.
+The book discusses both derivative pricing and modern portfolio theory, via the capital asset pricing model (CAPM).
+This book will make a great transitory text for the undergraduate mathematician who wishes to delve into the exciting world of mathematical finance.

 Thomas Bjork has written an extremely comprehensive mathematical text on Arbitrage Theory in this book.
 As with Wilmott and Joshi, he follows the path of introducing the Binomial Model, then Stochastic Calculus and then finally derivative pricing via the Martingale approach.
 Once these chapters conclude, he spends time on many other areas of mathematical finance, including barrier option pricing, the LIBOR market model and early exercise options (optimal stopping times).
 It certainly provides a refreshing augmentation to the works of Joshi, Wilmott, Baxter & Rennie and Neftci, if more detail is required in particular areas.
 Further, there are helpful appendices on Measure Theory, Probability Theory and Martingales.